-Most pomegranates are self-fruitful, meaning they do not require another tree to cross pollinate with, as the bees do all the work.
+Most pomegranates are self-fruitful, meaning they do not require another tree to cross-pollinate with, as the bees do all the work.
 That said, planting another pomegranate nearby can increase fruit production on both plants.
-A little cross pollination can’t hurt, but it isn’t necessary.
+A little cross-pollination doesn’t hurt, but it isn’t necessary.

 Issues with Pomegranate Tree Pollination

-As mentioned, pollination of pomegranate trees is done by bees.
+As mentioned, the pollination of pomegranate trees is done by bees.
 If you have a tree that is not producing, the most likely explanation is a lack of pollinators.
 There are two solutions here.
-The first is to hand-pollinate — a very simple process.
+The first is to hand-pollinate– a very simple process.

-Hand-pollinating pomegranates requires a delicate, sable artist paintbrush (or even a cotton swab) and a light hand.
+Hand-pollinating pomegranates require a delicate, sable artist paintbrush (or even a cotton swab) and a light hand.
 Gently transfer the pollen from the male stamen to the female ovary.
-If you have multiple trees, go from tree to tree to cross pollinate, which will increase the crop.
+If you have multiple trees, go from tree to tree to cross-pollinate, which will increase the crop.

 Pollination of Pomegranate Trees

 To ensure profuse blossoms and heavy fruit production, a little maintenance goes a long way.
 Another reason for a lack of fruit production is inadequate sunlight.
 If your plant is in a shaded area, you may want to move it.